nidz-the-fact/React-with-Vitejs-for-Thirdweb-to-Starter-Web3/README.md

 ## ⚙️ Settings

 <pre>
-├── <a href="https://github.com/nidz-the-fact/React-with-Vitejs-for-Walletconnect-to-Starter-Web3/blob/main/.env"><b>1.Define api in .env</b></a>
+├── <a href="https://github.com/nidz-the-fact/React-with-Vitejs-for-Thirdweb-to-Starter-Web3/blob/main/.env"><b>1.Define api in .env</b></a>
 ├── <a href=""><b>2.`npm install` & `npm run dev` : To start the server in development.</b></a>
-├── <a href="https://github.com/nidz-the-fact/React-with-Vitejs-for-Walletconnect-to-Starter-Web3/blob/main/src/main.jsx#L14C1-L14C84"><b>3.Network adjustment.</b></a>
+├── <a href="https://github.com/nidz-the-fact/React-with-Vitejs-for-Thirdweb-to-Starter-Web3/blob/main/src/components/Navbar.tsx#L9C1-L24C4"><b>3.Network adjustment.</b></a>
-├── <a href="https://github.com/nidz-the-fact/React-with-Vitejs-for-Walletconnect-to-Starter-Web3/blob/main/src/main.jsx#L38C1-L51C3"><b>4.Set additional information for your network.</b></a>
+├── <a href="https://github.com/nidz-the-fact/React-with-Vitejs-for-Thirdweb-to-Starter-Web3/blob/main/src/components/Navbar.tsx#L48C17-L69C23"><b>4.Set additional information for your network.</b></a>
-├── <a href="https://github.com/nidz-the-fact/React-with-Vitejs-for-Walletconnect-to-Starter-Web3/tree/main/src/components"><b>5.Manage components for each page as needed.</b></a>
+├── <a href="https://github.com/nidz-the-fact/React-with-Vitejs-for-Thirdweb-to-Starter-Web3/tree/main/src/components"><b>5.Manage components for each page as needed.</b></a>
-├── <a href="https://github.com/nidz-the-fact/React-with-Vitejs-for-Walletconnect-to-Starter-Web3/blob/main/src/Blockchain/ReadContract.jsx"><b>6.Example of reading and calling functions from Smart contract.</b></a>
+├── <a href="https://github.com/nidz-the-fact/React-with-Vitejs-for-Thirdweb-to-Starter-Web3/blob/main/src/main.tsx#L8C10-L8C24"><b>6.Example of reading and calling functions from Smart contract with Wagmi & Viem.</b></a>
 ├── <a href=""><b>7.`npm run build` : You will get a dist file and upload it to the website.</b></a>
 </pre>